hank-w/Respon_sum/design.md

 * settings
 * Contact for assistance -> to Ryan and Hank's email

+* have option to store question and answers/correct answer (or at least identifying information), and option to make visible to students
+* also have a popup UI to display the question so the instructor doesn't have to enter it twice

 Design:
 * single-page application (SPA)
 * nice, smooth flow